This program is organized by Engineering World Health (EWH) at Duke in collaboration with DukeEngage.

 · Four weeks working in a local hospital in Nicaragua

-· A two day end-of-program meeting to debrief and share about the summer experience
+· A one-day end-of-program meeting to debrief and share about the summer experience

 Reflection Sessions: Your site coordinator will lead regular reflection sessions in which you’ll be expected to participate.
-More details will be shared with students once they arrive on site.
+More details will be shared with students on site.